availproject/avail-light/README.md

 autonat_retry_interval = 10
 # Interval in which the NAT should be tested again if max confidence was reached in a status. (default: 30 sec)
 autonat_refresh_interval = 30
-# AutoNat on init delay before starting the fist probe. (default: 5 sec)
+# AutoNat on init delay before starting the first probe. (default: 5 sec)
 autonat_boot_delay = 10
 # Sets application-specific version of the protocol family used by the peer. (default: "/avail_kad/id/1.0.0")
 identify_protocol = "/avail_kad/id/1.0.0"